gwcbi/haphpipe_docs/hp-docs/docs/hp_assemble.md

 Stages in *hp_assemble* are designed to construct consensus sequence(s).
 Input reads (in FASTQ format) are assembled using either denovo assembly or reference-based alignment.
 Resulting consensus can be further refined.
 Use -h after any command for a list of options.

-*Reference Files*

-Several modules in this stage use reference files: either a FASTA file containing a reference sequence or a GTF file denoting genome regions for amplicon assembly.
-For example, with HIV data, we use the file `HIV_B.K03455.HXB2.fasta` as a reference whole-genome file, `HIV_B.K03455.HXB2.amplicons.fasta` for amplicon assembly, and `HIV_B.K03455.HXB2.gtf` as a GTF file.
-All three files are downloaded in the [demo module](https://gwcbi.github.io/haphpipe_docs/demos/).
 ### *assemble_denovo*
 Assemble reads via de novo assembly using SPAdes ([documentation](http://cab.spbu.ru/software/spades/)).
 Input is reads in FASTQ format.
 Output is contigs in FNA format.